PeaPodTechnologies/PeaPod/.github/ISSUE_TEMPLATE/engineeringdesign.md

 ---
 name: Engineering Design Task
-about: Outline the design and implementation scope of a single feature
+about: Outline the design scope, implementation, and testing of a single feature
 title: "[DESIGN] - Design Task"
-labels: 'Scope: Deliverable, Status: Open, Type: New Feature'
+labels: 'Scope: Engineering Design, Status: Open, Type: New Feature'
 assignees: ''

 ---